MIT Issues Updated Remote Appointment Guidance for 2022-2023 Academic Year

 Exceptions include appointments that involve work or research obligations that are required as part of a student’s degree program to be done remotely with advanced approval.

-Please read the updated Remote Appointment Guidance, released May 2022, here.
+Please read the updated Remote Appointment Guidance here.